-Sentiment analysis provides insights into the opinions and emotions that people express about your brand, product, or service online.
+Sentiment analysis provides insights into people's opinions and emotions about your brand, product, or service online.
 It uses natural language processing (NLP) and machine learning to quickly identify the tone of text, video, or images, which can help brands to identify and react to negative reviews, articles, or other mentions.

 What sentiment analysis is used for